Fan Fic / The Last War

 - Nonindicative Name: The only war in this fic is the one between the author and canon.

-- Out of Character: Most egregiously, Harry wishes he'd never learned about the wizarding world.
+- Most egregiously, Harry wishes he'd never learned about the wizarding world.
 So you'd rather have stayed with your abusive relatives and never met the great love of your life then?

 - Purple Prose: The author lapses into this on occasion.
 At one point, Hermione's love for Harry is hilariously described as being "like golden water".

-- Recycled In Space: A Lifetime Movie of the Week IN THE POTTERVERSE!
+- Recycled In Space: A Lifetime Movie of the Week IN HARRY POTTER!

 - Remembered I Could Fly: It takes Hermione over a decade, but she does.

 - Series Continuity Error: At least twice.
 First we have the declaration that a wizard always gets custody of the children in a divorce, only to have Ginny threaten to sue for custody of the children when faced with her own divorce.
 We also have the designer dress Harry bought Ginny, which is later described as incredibly Stripperiffic, but even later still Harry thinks about the injustice of the wizarding world, including that women are forced to wear robes to hide their natural beauty (see Does This Remind You of Anything? above).